matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 For most cases, it is fine to use the default value of `3`.
 You should only use the level `z` if you are ready to deliberately sacrifice performance and optimize for size.

-> Large contracts may hit the EraVM or EVM bytecode size limit.
+> Large contracts may hit the EraVM bytecode size limit.
 In this case, it is recommended to use the [`--fallback-Oz`](#--fallback-oz) option rather than set the `z` level.